 Image segmentation techniques include panoptic, semantic, and instance segmentation.

 Semantic Segmentation: Classifies each pixel in an image into a category.
-Semantic segmentations tasks create a mask for every entity present in the entire image.
+Semantic segmentation tasks create a mask for every entity present in the entire image.
 However, its major shortcoming is that it does not differentiate between the various occurrences of the same object.
 For example, the cubes in the example below are all highlighted purple, and there is no information in the annotations to differentiate between their occurrences.

 Instance Segmentation: Addresses the semantic segmentation problem.
 On top of creating pixel-level masks, it also generates labels to identify the instances of an object.
 It does so by combining object detection and semantic segmentation.
 The former identifies the various objects of interest, while the latter constructs pixel-perfect labels.

 Instance segmentation is great for understanding countable visual elements such as cups or cubes but leaves out elements in the backdrop.
 These include the sky, the horizon, or a long-running road.
-These objects don’t exactly have various instances (or we say they can not be counted), but are an integral part of the visual canvas.
+These objects don’t exactly have various instances (or we say they can not be counted) but are an integral part of the visual canvas.

 Panoptic Segmentation: Combines semantic and instance segmentation to provide details about every entity in an image.
-It processes the image to creates instance-level labels for each object in focus and masks for background objects such as buildings, the sky, or trees.
+It processes the image to create instance-level labels for each object in focus and masks for background objects such as buildings, the sky, or trees.

 Prompt-Based Segmentation